microsoft/FishStore/tutorial.md

 store_t store {1LL << 24, 1LL << 31, "fishstore_data"};
 ```

-It construct a FishStore instance which has a initial hash table size of $2^{24}$ hash entries, 2GB of in memory buffer, and persiting data to the directory `"fishstore_data"` using a queue I/O handler and bundling each 1GB persisted data into a file.
+It constructs a FishStore instance which has an initial hash table size of $2^{24}$ hash entries, 2GB of in-memory buffer, and persisting data to the directory `"fishstore_data"` using a queue I/O handler and bundling each 1GB of persisted data into a file.

-Once the FishStore instance is constructed, user can use the following interfaces to start or stop a session on a thread:
+Once the FishStore instance is constructed, the user can use the following interfaces to start or stop a session on a thread:

 ```cpp
 Guid session_id = store.StartSession();
 store.StopSession();
 ```

-**FishStore will only provide guarantees on threads registered as a sesion.
-So please make sure to start a session before doing anything to the FishStore instance on a thread.**
+**FishStore will only provide guarantees on threads registered as a session.
+So, please make sure to start a session before interacting with a FishStore instance on a thread.**

 # PSF Loading and De/registration

-Before registering a PSF in FishStore, user need to load PSF libraries and ask FishStore to assign a PSF ID in its naming service.
-Specifically, user can load a set of PSFs from a dynamic linking library as below:
+Before registering a PSF in FishStore, user need to load PSF libraries and ask FishStore to assign a PSF ID using its naming service.
+Specifically, user can load a set of PSFs from a dynamic link library (DLL) as below:

 ```cpp
 uint64_t lib_id = store.LoadPSFLibrary("library_path");
 ```

-If the library load successfully, FishStore will allocate a library ID for further reference.
-Once a PSF library loaded, we can register a PSF into FishStore's naming service by:
+If the library loads successfully, FishStore will allocate a unique library ID for further reference.
+Once a PSF library is loaded, we can register a PSF into FishStore's naming service as follows:

 ```cpp
 uint16_t general_psf_id = store.MakeGeneralPSF({"field1", "field2"}, lib_id, "foo1");
 uint32_t inline_psf_id = store.MakeInlinePSF({"field3", "field4"}, lib_id, "foo2");
 ```

 User need to specify which fields you want to pass to the PSF, the library ID in which the PSF resides and its function name.
 For example, in the code example above, we registered a general PSF `foo1` defined in PSF library with ID `lib_id` over `field1` and `field2`.
-Similarly, we also registered an inline PSF `foo2` defiend in the same library over `field3` and `field4`.
+Similarly, we also registered an inline PSF `foo2` defined in the same library over `field3` and `field4`.

 We also provide a shortcut for registering a field projection PSF (as a general PSF):